michelle083/2143_OOP_Michelle/Assignments/A03/README.md

 ## A04 - Commenting Code
 ### Michelle Orru
-### Description: Program commented
+### Description: Program with the use of commenting guidelines

 This program implements a list data structure that links together nodes of integers.
-It does more stuff, but we don't need to write that here.

 ### Files